dadesso17/RJF/README.md

-# RJF: A Residual--Jacobian Framework for Multi-Objective Optimization with applications to Physics-Informed Neural Networks
+# RJF: A Residual--Jacobian Framework for Multi-Objective Optimization with applications to Physics-Informed Learning